terraform-linters/tflint/README.md

 ## FAQ
 ### Does TFLint check modules recursively?
-- No. FLint always checks only the current root module (no recursive check)
+- No. TFLint always checks only the current root module (no recursive check)

 ## Debugging